POP1912/Pancake/README.md

 - Audio based on WebAudio API
 - Video support
 - Supports browsers that can't run ES6 (Internet Explorer >= 9 for example)
-- Using indexes,Which can be good for ordering sometimes,And gives easy control of game content
+- Using indexes (Slots),Which can be good for ordering sometimes,And gives easy control of game content
+- Optimized for js13kGames game jam

 Want to know a lot?
 See the [documentation](https://github.com/Rabios/Pancake/tree/master/docs/README.md)

 ## Examples